kalyaniuniversity/covidindia/README.md

 ## Installation

-As of now, the code is kept open-source directly accessible from this repository.
-We are working on bringing it ot PyPI.
-Shall update the README as soon as we are done with it.
+pip install covdata

 ## Usage

      #import module
-     from Covid.covidindia import *
+     from covdata.covidindia import *

      #Initialize the module to collect the data
      Init=initializer()

-     #shows the collected data in Dataframe formate
+     #shows the collected data in Dataframe format of Total Confimed data
-     Init.show_data()
+     Init.show_data(of='Total Confirmed')

      obj1=Data(init)       #defining the object for Data class cumData=obj1.get_cum_dataset_between_date('30/1/2020','5/4/2020',by='total recovered')   #gives the cumulative count between 30/1/2020 and 5/4/2020